 Caring for your interdental brush

 Most interdental brushes can be used multiple times before they need to be thrown away.
-After each use, the bristles should be rinsed well with water and the cap should be placed back on before the brush is put away.
+After each use, the bristles should be rinsed well with water and the cap should be placed back on.
 When the bristles begin to look worn or the wire is bent or twisted, it is time to replace your interdental brush with a new one.